operate-first/apps/_sources/content/reloader/monitoring-secrets-configmaps.md

 # Monitoring secrets and configMaps for changes with Reloader
-For `deployments` in the Smaug cluster, Reloader can be used to monitor `configMap` and `secret` resources for changes.
+For `deployments`, Reloader can be used to monitor `configMap` and `secret` resources for changes.
 If a change is detected Reloader will trigger a rolling upgrade on relevant pods via the associated `deployment`.

+To see the clusters where Reloader is currently available in Operate first visit: [opf clusters with Reloader](https://github.com/stakater/Reloader)

 NOTE: `configMap` and `secret` resources must be used via an environment variable, or a volume mount to allow monitoring with Reloader.